-The VAT Act as well as the European VAT Directive stipulate the place of supply rules for goods and services differently.
+The VAT Act and the European VAT Directive stipulate the place of supply rules for goods and services differently.
 Therefore, the following text is split into two parts covering separately the treatment of the supply of goods and the provision of services.

-Supply of goods
+9.1 Supply of goods